minotar/minotar-php/readme.md

  - `Minotar::encoder('url', 'http://example.com/path/to/serve.php')` - Using the "url" adapter tells Minotar that you are caching and want to serve the images locally, off the given URL.
  - `Minotar::encoder('raw')` - Using the "raw" encoder will simply cause the default Minotar URL to be displayed.
  - `Minotar::encoder('datauri')` - Using the "datauri" encoder causes Minotars to be, expected, displayed as [Data URIs](http://css-tricks.com/data-uris/).
 This may be useful in some cases, and is quite easy to set up.
 The primary disadvantage is that the client's browser will not cache the displayed Minotars.
 It may be desirable to use in some cases, such as displaying many small Minotars, for example.
- - `Minotar::encoder('serve')` - The `serve` encoder is a bit of a special one.
-It returns a response (Symfony/HttpKernel) with the requested image, and caching headers built-in to tell the user's browser to cache the Minotar.
+ - `Minotar::encoder('server')` - The `server` encoder is a bit of a special one.
+It returns a [Symfony/HttpFoundation](http://symfony.com/doc/current/components/http_foundation/introduction.html#response) response with the requested image, and caching headers built-in to tell the user's browser to cache the Minotar.
 This is designed to be used in tandem with the "url" encoder (see the example above).

 ## Closing Remarks

 Feel free to read through the code if you'd like a better understanding of what's happening.
 Fork, share, use, and contribute.

+### Extending

+This package is fairly extensible.
+It's build around [illuminate/container](https://github.com/illuminate/container) for its dependency injection.
+For example, you can inject your own custom encoders or adapters if you want to (or contribute them here!), via `Minotar::app()`.
+Few things are bound tightly; you can inject any of your own components to minotar-php pretty easily.

 ### Contributing
 To contribute: